 - 1. Explain the limits of music in specific situations - 2.
 Argue coherently about a focussed topic, applying method and theory with rigour and initiative - 3.
 Summarise arguments about music, in extremo

 Teaching Strategies

-The course will be delivered through a mixture of 90-minute lectures and 150-minute tutorials.
+The course will be delivered through a mixture of lectures and tutorials.
 It will include audio-visual presentations, close reading of texts, discussion, and guided activities.

 Assessment